-Any period of loss of consciousness
+- Any period of loss of consciousness - Any loss of memory for events immediately before or after the accident - Any alteration in mental state at the time of the accident (eg, feeling dazed, disoriented or confused); and focal neurological deficit(s) that may or may not be transient; but where the severity of the injury does not exceed the following:

-- Any loss of memory for events immediately before or after the accident - Any alteration in mental state at the time of the accident (eg, feeling dazed, disoriented or confused); and focal neurological deficit(s) that may or may not be transient; but where the severity of the injury does not exceed the following: - Loss of consciousness and/or confusion and disorientation for 30 minutes or less; - After 30 minutes, an initial Glasgow Coma Scale (GCS) of 13-15; and - Posttraumatic amnesia (PTA) not greater than 24
+- Loss of consciousness and/or confusion and disorientation for 30 minutes or less; - After 30 minutes, an initial Glasgow Coma Scale (GCS) of 13-15; and - Posttraumatic Amnesia (PTA) not greater than 24

 A mild TBI may also be referred to as a concussion.
-It is estimated that up to 75 percent of TBIs are initially rated as mild (Traumatic Brain Injury Strategies for Surviving and Thriving, DSHS).
+It is estimated that up to 75% of TBIs are initially rated as mild.